brianlyao/GraphBuilder/README.md

 This package contains a single context class which will contain data important for just about every part of the program, held in one central class.
 This data includes the set of nodes and edges of the graph currently being built, and the history of (reversible) actions the user has performed.

+### graph

+This package contains an implementation of a basic graph along with a graph "factory" for generating certain types of graphs and graph constraints.

 ### io

 This package contains utility classes for saving graphs to files and loading graphs from files.